moonpic/himitsu/src/features.md

 ---

-## AniList Integration

-- Seamlessly manage and track your anime and manga lists with AniList integration.

---

 ## Stream on Legal Sites

 - Stream content from legal sources like Crunchyroll or Netflix.

 ---

+## Addons

+- Discover some add-ons in the app

 ## Fun Easter Eggs